 Giantex Portable Mini Compact Twin Tub Washing Machine

 As we noted at the beginning of this post, we had a combo washer-dryer in our first RV — a Splendide.
 While it was better than not having a washer/dryer at all, it did have some drawbacks.
-It certainly didn’t wash and dry as well as our current separate washer & dryer configuration.
+It certainly didn’t wash and dry as well as the separate washer & dryer configuration we later had in the Mountain Aire.

-The machine wasn’t very deep, making the capacity extremely small.
+The machine wasn’t very deep, resulting in a very small capacity.
 It also tended to leave our laundry pretty wrinkled, even when we split one wash load in half to dry it in two loads.
-We found ourselves using a laundromat quite a lot, but we did still appreciate having it on board for keeping up with small wash loads, too.
+We found ourselves using a laundromat quite often, but we still appreciated having it on board for keeping up with small wash loads.
 And even a little combo unit could handle our washable rugs!

-Since 2005, we’ve had the luxury of plenty of space in our 43’ motorhome to accommodate a separate washer & dryer.
-But if we didn’t have sufficient space, we’d probably consider some alternative to going to a laundromat, like these combo units, for example.
+Once we bought our second rig, a 43′ Newmar diesel pusher, we had the luxury of plenty of space to accommodate a separate washer & dryer.
+However, if we hadn’t had sufficient space, we would probably have considered an alternative to going to a laundromat, such as these combo units, for example.

 Alan Resnicke